-Born and raised in Stanford, California, Ryan graduated from Oberlin College and Conservatory of Music in Ohio in 2005 with dual degrees in Politics and Jazz Studies.
+Born and raised in Stanford, California, Ryan graduated from Oberlin College and Conservatory of Music in Oberlin, Ohio in 2005, earning a Bachelor of Arts in Politics and Bachelor of Music in Jazz Studies.
 He then worked as a professional trombonist, improviser, composer, and teacher based in Brooklyn, New York from 2005 to 2015.
-Over several years touring the country, Ryan was activated by a series of Supreme Court decisions enshrining money as protected speech while allowing severe burdens on the right to vote, and decided he had a moral duty to spend his life working in service of democracy and toward a society that works for all.
+From 2011 to 2014, he toured the country, playing over 500 shows in 45 states.
+During that time, witnessing a series of Supreme Court decisions allowing severe burdens on the right to vote while enshrining money as protected speech, Ryan felt a moral duty to join the fight for equal access to democracy, to serve communities of color and other marginalized communities, and to work toward a society that works for all.

 Bar Admissions: Admitted in the District of Columbia.

 Publications: Ryan Snow, Legislative Control over Redistricting as Conflicts of Interest: Addressing the Problem of Partisan Gerrymandering Using State Conflicts of Interest Law, 165 U. Pa.
 L. Rev. Online 147 (2017) (view article here)